If you want to find out what's the best mirrorless camera, you've come to the right place.

 No mirror means that instead of optical viewfinders to frame your subject, mirrorless cameras rely on electronic viewfinders instead.
 Be aware, too, that most cheaper mirrorless cameras don't come with viewfinders at all – instead, you compose the photo on the rear screen, just as you do with most compact cameras or smartphones.

-Also known as compact system cameras (or CSCs for short), mirrorless cameras range from the simple to use entry-level models to sophisticated full-frame monsters that rival the very best DSLRs out there.
+Mirrorless cameras are also known as compact system cameras (or CSCs for short), with models ranging from the simple to use entry-level models to sophisticated full-frame monsters that rival the very best DSLRs out there.
 Is a mirrorless camera better than a DSLR then?
 There are still quite a few pros and cons to both designs, so if you want to find out more, read this: Mirrorless vs DSLR cameras: 10 key differences

 The best mirrorless camera you can buy right now